-- Providing for need: There is an identified need during the period of this Plan to provide for at least one new primary school to meet increased demand for school places arising from growth.
-A site has been granted permission as part of the Langarth development and there is a reserved site at Lowen Bre adjacent to Halbullock Moor.
-In the existing city area, schools have mixed demand.
-The only two schools with capacity in the city are Tregolls and Treyew.
-Bosvigo and St Mary's schools are physically restricted. - Using existing spaces: Secondary school capacity is currently adequate and Richard Lander School has the potential for extra growth and extension within the Plan period.
-New facilities for nursery and adult education should be also supported where it is required. - Allowing for future expansion: Land currently used for schools should be protected allowing for expansion where possible if it is required in the Plan period.
-This requires land to be allocated in this Plan. - Maximising use of open spaces: The open space audit identifies opportunities to maximise the use of some of the green spaces attached to schools to benefit the wider community more effectively.
+Providing for need: There is an identified need during the period of this Plan to provide for at least one new primary school to meet increased demand for school places arising from growth.
+A site has been granted permission as part of the Langarth development.
+Tregolls School has recently been expanded.
+Bosvigo and St Mary's Schools are physically restricted.
+There is further need for additional secondary places during the plan period and options for existing schools are currently under review.

+Using existing spaces: New facilities for nursery and adult education should be supported where it is required.

+• Allowing for future expansion: Land currently used for schools should be protected allowing for expansion where possible if it is required in the Plan period.
+This requires land to be allocated in this Plan.

+• Maximising use of open spaces: The open space audit identifies opportunities to maximise the use of some of the green spaces attached to schools to benefit the wider community more effectively.
 New schools being constructed should allow for this to happen as part of their planning and development.